Contents

 Q4.
 Is the 7-day free trial really long enough to find the issues?

-Not really.
-Our misorder rate in the first 7 days was a lot higher than the next 23 — getting your prompts right and picking a model takes time.
+Usually not.
+The misorder rate early on is typically much higher than once you're up to speed — getting your prompts right and picking a model takes time.
 Use the 7 days as a "trip-the-traps" window.
 Don't move more than $1,000 into the sub-account before you've committed to a paid subscription.

 Q5.
 How does it pair with Smart Trade Bot?